fb tracking

 In fact, other countries are already doing it.
 Cambodia were highly successful raising their exclusive breastfeeding rate (at 6 months) from 11% to 74%.
 All with very little money.

 Other countries like Kenya have done the same.
 Here’s how they did it.
-So, what are we waiting for?
+Lets make a difference to your family, are you ready to dive in?

 Here are 7 things that need to change to increase our breastfeeding rates: